bluechoochoo/retired_comedy_phrases/README.md

 # Retired Comedy Phrases

 What's a retired comedy phrase?
-A phrase or joke that isn't necessarily innately unfunny (though it could be), it's more likely a phrase that's worn out its welcome, or has been abused by forced usage, and ruined for everybody.
+It's a phrase or joke that isn't necessarily innately unfunny (though it could be), it's more likely a phrase that's worn out its welcome, or has been abused by forced usage, and ruined for everybody.

 Example entries:
 * I'm a hot mess!